samueljeffrey/nc-news-front-end/README.md

 #### The hosted React App can be found here: https://samuel-jeffrey-nc-news.netlify.app/.

 #### The API which I created and used for this project is found here: https://samueljeffrey-nc-news.herokuapp.com/api.
+Its Github repository can be found here: https://github.com/samueljeffrey/samueljeffrey-nc-news.

 ---